 - Have met, or are able to meet, any of the necessary New Zealand occupational registration requirements to take up the offer (if required).

-Once issued with a Talent Visa and Permit, you will be granted multiple entry work visas and permits enabling a stay of 30 months in New Zealand.
-Your visa and permit are subject to the condition that you may work for an Accredited Employer only.
+Once issued with a Talent Visa, you will be granted multiple entry work visas enabling a stay of 30 months in New Zealand.
+Your visa is subject to the condition that you may work for an Accredited Employer only.

-You will then be in a position to apply for permanent residency in New Zealand after 2 years and will qualify for residence.
+After two years you will be in a position to apply for permanent residency in New Zealand.

 Any person intending to settle in New Zealand (other than Australian citizens or the holder of a current Australian permanent residence visa including an Australian resident return visa) must have an appropriate New Zealand residence visa.

-If you are accepting a fixed-term appointment, you will be required to obtain the appropriate work visa and permit (or a Talent Visa may be appropriate – please see requirements above) for the length of your appointment.
-The University will support your application for a Work Visa and Permit under the Essential Skills Work Policy by providing a job offer and an Employer Supplementary form.
+If you are accepting a fixed-term appointment, you will be required to obtain the appropriate work visa for the length of your appointment.
+If you are eligible to apply under the Essential Skills Work Visa, the University will support your application by providing a job offer and an Employer Supplementary form.